 Important information about editing captions:

-Visualization caption edits may not be retained when a visualization with a nested table is switched back to table.
+Visualization caption edits may not be retained when a visualization with a nested table is switched back to the table.
 Normally, this only occurs when you double-click the caption and edit the text directly.
-As a workaround, we recommend using Properties > CAPTION > Edit caption to edit your captions.
+As a workaround, we recommend using Appearance > Caption > Edit caption to edit your captions.

 Next